saket-maheshwary/AutoLearn/README.md

 ## Note
 -- The current version of the code is not optimized.
 I will updated the optimized version in coming weeks.

--- The hyperparameters values of the threshold are hard coded.
+-- The hyperparameter value of the thresholds are hard coded.
 Use hyperparameter optimization for best results.

 -- All dataset files should follow the exact same template as that of sonar.csv (class labels column at the last)